Learn more about recovering in the months – and years! – after a lung transplant.

 Lung transplant outcomes

-As a lung transplant candidate, you’re likely battling a lung condition that significantly impacts your daily life and prevents you from engaging in many day-to-day activities as well as the things you enjoy.
-A lung transplant may be able to change all of that.
+As a lung transplant candidate, you’re likely dealing with a lung condition that affects your life and prevents you from doing many day-to-day activities and things you enjoy.
+A lung transplant may change all that.

 Overall, the average life expectancy after lung transplant is six to six and a half years.
 “But there are patients who may live much longer than that,” Erasmus said.
 “And there are patients who may be quite ill and won’t live that long.”

-Erasmus added that if a patient gets through their first year without any significant organ rejection, then one can look at a much longer survival — seven to nine years or more.
-By contrast, many patients who are candidates for lung transplant are expected to survive two years or less without the procedure.
+Erasmus added that if someone gets through their first year after a lung transplant without any significant organ rejection, they are likely to live another seven to nine years, or more.
+By contrast, many people who need a lung transplant but do not receive one are expected to live only two years or less.

 “To see these patients not only off oxygen but thriving several years afterward is a very fulfilling part of what we do,” Erasmus said.

 Your first few days after surgery will be spent in the intensive care unit, Erasmus said.
-Eventually, you’ll be transferred to a regular hospital room, where you will likely spend about two to three weeks.
-The timeframe depends on each patient’s unique circumstances.
+Eventually, you’ll be transferred to a regular hospital room.
+You’re likely to stay in that regular room for two to three weeks.
+The time needed for your hospital stay depends on your unique circumstances.

-Initially, you will have chest tubes that will drain fluid, but the surgical team will remove those when the time is right.
-Shortly after chest tube removal, you’ll be discharged from the hospital if your recovery is going well.
-While in the hospital, you’ll begin physical rehabilitation, which will be continued after discharge.
+At first, you will have chest tubes to drain fluid, but the surgical team will remove those when the time is right.
+Shortly after the chest tubes are taken out, you’ll be sent home from the hospital if your recovery is going well.
+You’ll begin physical rehabilitation while you’re still in the hospital.
+This will continued after you’re out of the hospital.

-You’ll also be taking medications that suppress your immune system to prevent organ rejection.
-That medication regimen may need to be adjusted to your body’s particular needs as time goes on after the procedure, he added.
+You’ll also take medications that suppress your immune system, to prevent organ rejection.
+That medication regimen may need to be adjusted to your body’s particular needs as time goes on after the procedure, Erasmus said.

-Additionally, you’ll start an outpatient pulmonary rehab program.
+Additionally, you’ll start a pulmonary rehab program as an outpatient, meaning without staying in the hospital again.
 “Many patients will have lost a lot of muscle strength going into transplant because of their limitations from their lung disease,” Erasmus explained.
 “Their lung function will get better over time, but one needs to work on the entire body to recover properly.”

 Recovery after three months and beyond